 Step 1: Navigate to C:\Users\UserName directory (“C” is your Windows installation drive letter, and “UserName” is your user account name).
 Right-click on SkyDrive and select Create Shortcut.
 Also, do a right-click on Google Drive and click Create Shortcut.

 Step 2: Open Run dialog box.
 To do this, simultaneously press Windows + R keys.
 In the dialog, type shell:sendto and hit enter key to open SendTo folder.

-Step 3: Copy SkyDrive and Google Drive shortcuts that we have created in step 1 to SendTo folder.
+Step 3: Copy SkyDrive and Google Drive shortcuts that we have created in step 1 to the SendTo folder.
 That’s it!
 You should now have Google Drive and SkyDrive shortcuts in your SendTo menu.
-From now onwards, you can simply right-click on file, highlight Send to option and then click Google Drive or SkyDrive to send the selected file to the cloud.
+From now onwards, you can simply right-click on the file, highlight Send to option, and then click Google Drive or SkyDrive to send the selected file to the cloud.

 The only catch is that when you use the Send to menu to send a file to Google Drive or SkyDrive, the file will be stored in the root folder.
 In other words, if you want to send a file to the subfolder of SkyDrive or Google Drive, you will need to manually drag-and-drop the file.

 Users who don’t mind adding multiple shortcuts to the Send to the menu can add shortcuts of Documents and Public folders to the menu.